chocolateboy/uncommonjs/README.md

 gather exports in environments which don't otherwise support CommonJS.

-Names are deduplicated, so that e.g. if multiple modules export the same name or assign multiple values to `module.exports` (i.e. multiple default exports), each export is given a distinct name.
+Names are deduplicated, so that e.g. if multiple modules export the same name or assign multiple values to `module.exports`, each export is given a distinct name.

 This shim is useful in very constrained environments in which it's not possible (usually for political or policy reasons) to use transpilers or bundlers to